MadeByParker/MadeByParker/README.md

 🔭 I’m currently working on / my prjects are: ... :arrow_down:

+* Tic Tac Toe using C# Windows Forms - `in progress`.
+* Spotify Web Player with lyrics - Used React - `finished`.
-* A security dashboard - `finished` - currently fixing web app with feedback from marketplace demostration.
+* A security dashboard - `finished` - currently fixing web app with feedback from final marketplace demostration.
 * A Mastermind Code - Breaker game for the console - `finished`.
 * A Dungeon Crawler Console Game - `finished` - adding additional features.
 * Chicken crossing the Road, to tackle learning simple arithmetic maths while playing a game, to increase fun and productivity - `finished`.